3.10 Framework for credit bearing short courses

 Administration of credit-bearing short courses

-17. Where credit-bearing short courses are not co-taught with students on degree programmes and the department wishes to deliver the teaching in centrally bookable rooms, the department will need to submit requests for such rooms to the timetabling team in Student Planning and Assessment.
+17. Where credit-bearing short courses are not co-taught with students on degree programmes and the department wishes to deliver the teaching in centrally bookable rooms, the department will need to submit requests for such rooms to the timetabling team in Student Registry.

 Boards of examiners